GameStop gains as traders await quarterly report

-(Reuters) -GameStop’s stock climbed 3% on Wednesday ahead of its quarterly results after the close, with a cult following of individual investors looking for progress in turning around the struggling videogame retailer following this year’s rally in its share price.
+(Reuters) - GameStop’s stock jumped 7% on Wednesday before the company was due to release its quarterly results, which a cult following of individual investors will scrutinize for progress in the videogame retailer’s turnaround amid this year’s rally in its shares.

+The stock extended gains and was on track to end the session at its highest closing price since January.

-At a brief annual shareholders meeting ahead of the report, GameStop top shareholder Ryan Cohen, the billionaire co-founder of online pet supplies retailer Chewy, was elected chairman.
-GameStop announced his nomination in April.
+Top shareholder Ryan Cohen, the billionaire co-founder of online pet supplies retailer Chewy, was elected chairman at a brief annual shareholders meeting ahead of the report.
+GameStop previously announced his nomination.

 “As my dad would say, buckle up,” Cohen told shareholders.

-GameStop’s volatile shares have nearly doubled in the past month, and they are now just 11% below their closing high in January.
+GameStop’s volatile shares have doubled in the past month, and they are now just 7% below their closing high in January.
 That was when a massive surge driven by investors on Reddit’s wallstreetbets trading forum made the stock the most traded on the U.S. market for several days.

-A recent rally in AMC Entertainment Holdings has attracted increasing amounts of attention from individual investors and commenters on wallstreetbets, but GameStop remains one of the most discussed stocks on the forum.
+A recent rally in AMC Entertainment Holdings has attracted increased attention from individual investors and commenters on wallstreetbets, but GameStop remains one of the most discussed stocks on the forum.

 Options prices imply GameStop’s stock could swing 24% in either direction by Friday, according to Trade Alert data.